konveyor/kantra/docs/rules-quickstart.md

 ```

 #### Writing rules
-The best way to write rules is to check the examples we have in the [default ruleset]()
+The best way to learn to write rules is to check the examples we have in the [default ruleset](https://github.com/konveyor/rulesets).
+Additional documentation can also be found in the [analyzer docs](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md),
+with all available fields explained.